What’s a Service Hub?

 The Digital Public Library of America (DPLA) brings together metadata from digital collections around the country into a single, searchable website, dp.la.
 It also makes that metadata openly available to developers, enabling reuse for all kinds of purposes, from visualization to data mining.

 DPLA’s distributed network of Service Hubs is designed to ensure that cultural heritage institutions of all sizes have an on-ramp to participation in DPLA.
 Each Service Hub represents a community of institutions in its state or region and provides its partners’ aggregated metadata to DPLA through a single source.
 State and regional Service Hubs collect metadata describing content related to state and local history as well as national and international topics.
 Service Hubs also offer a range of services to their partners, such as professional development, consulting and content hosting, in order to help build a local community of practice.

 The Recollection Wisconsin statewide collaborative is the DPLA Service Hub for the state of Wisconsin.
-For more information about Recollection Wisconsin and its partners, see recollectionwisconsin.org/about.
+For more information about Recollection Wisconsin, its partners and funding sources, see recollectionwisconsin.org/about.

 How can my library/museum/organization contribute materials to DPLA?

 We’re glad you’re interested!
 Contact Service Hub manager Emily Pfotenhauer at emily at wils.org or 608-616-9756 to discuss how best to add your materials to Recollection Wisconsin and DPLA.